Easy Baked Caprese Strudel Wreath Recipe

 Make-Ahead & Storage Solutions

-Storing Leftovers: Cool the dish completely, then transfer to an airtight container.
-Refrigerate for up to 3 days or freeze for up to 3 months to maintain freshness and prevent spoilage.
+Storing Leftovers: Let leftovers cool completely, then store in an airtight container in the refrigerator for up to 4 days, or freeze for up to 3 months to maintain optimal freshness.
+Keep the gravy separate to prevent sogginess.

 Frequently Asked Questions (FAQ)

-How long does it take to cook pot roast with potatoes and carrots?
+How long does it take to cook pork shoulder so it’s tender?

 .